shameekvats/shameekvats.github.io/_pages/about.md

 My work focuses on developing innovative solutions that integrate:
 - **Fiber Spinning** – Production of nanofibers to pioneer new material formulations and manufacturing methods.
-- **Additive Manufacturing & 3D Modeling** – Utilizing [Onshape](https://www.onshape.com/en/) and 3D printing techniques to design and prototype functional components.
+- **Additive Manufacturing & 3D Modeling** – Utilizing [Onshape](https://www.onshape.com/en/) to design parametric models and 3D printing techniques to design and prototype functional components.
 - **Embedded & IoT Systems** – Experimenting with platforms like [Raspberry Pi](https://www.raspberrypi.com/products/raspberry-pi-5/?variant=raspberry-pi-5-16gb) and [Microbit](https://microbit.org/) to create interactive, real-world applications.
 - **Data-Driven Automation** – Leveraging Python for automation, data analysis, and the optimization of research and development processes.